AZO234/NP2kai/README.md

 **640x480 256 color support for Windows 3.1**

-1. Switch to directory 'A:￥WINDOWS', then run 'SETUP' command.<br>
+1. Switch to directory 'A:￥WINDOWS', then run 'SETUP' command.
 2. Select display mode '640x480 256色 16ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)', or '640x480 256色 12ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)' for smaller system font, then complete the changes.
-You may need Windows 3.1 installation disks when applying changes for the display driver.<br>
+You may need Windows 3.1 installation disks when applying changes for the display driver.
-3. Extract 'EGCN4.DRV' and 'PEGCV8.DRV' from 'MINI3.CAB' in Windows 98 CD.<br>
+3. Extract 'EGCN4.DRV' and 'PEGCV8.DRV' from 'MINI3.CAB' in Windows 98 CD.
-4. Copy extracted 'EGCN4.DRV' and 'PEGCV8.DRV' to 'A:￥WINDOWS￥SYSTEM' directory, so as to replace the original driver files from Windows 3.1 installation disk.<br>
+4. Copy extracted 'EGCN4.DRV' and 'PEGCV8.DRV' to 'A:￥WINDOWS￥SYSTEM' directory, so as to replace the original driver files from Windows 3.1 installation disk.
-5. Type 'win' command to check if the driver works well.<br>
+5. Type 'win' command to check if the driver works well.

-**NOTE:** Do not run MS-DOS prompt with fullscreen mode, or your screen will get garbled when switching back to Windows environment.<br>
+**NOTE:** Do not run MS-DOS prompt with fullscreen mode, or your screen will get garbled when switching back to Windows environment.

 You can use WAB Type 'WAB-S', 'WSN', 'GA-98NB'.<br>

-- WAB-S driver<br>
+- WAB-S driver
 http://buffalo.jp/download/driver/multi/wab.html<br>

-- WSN driver<br>
+- WSN driver
 http://buffalo.jp/download/driver/multi/wgna_95.html<br>

-- GA-98NB driver<br>
+- GA-98NB driver
 https://www.iodata.jp/lib/product/g/175_win95.htm<br>
 </div></details>